beckettschlag/PortfolioProjects/README.md

 **[Data Science Salary EDA](https://github.com/beckettschlag/PortfolioProjects/tree/main/Data%20Science%20Salaries%20EDA)**

-As someone seeking entry into the data science industry, I've always wondered what the advantages were of working in-person, hybrid or remote.
+As someone seeking entry into the data science industry, I've always wondered what the advantages were of working remotely vs in-person or hybrid.
 Through this exploratory data analysis I sought out to answer a series of questions one might have in my position to understand the financial benefits of working remotely.
-I was able to create multiple graphs providing some key insight on what to expect during a job search in this field and what to expect in the future.
+I was able to create multiple graphs providing some key insight on what to expect during a job search in this field and what to expect in the future and come to a conclusion on which job type found the most success in their data science career.

 **Skills used**: Pandas, NumPy, Matplotlib, Seaborn, data cleaning, data visualization